 Sativa: Uplifting, High in THC, Limonene & Pinene

 Compared with Cannabis indica, sativa varieties have higher THC content and much less CBD.
 They are generally much more uplifting and cerebral than their indica sisters and are particularly useful for fatigue, depression, and many other conditions.
 Their uplifting nature could well be a direct result of their high THC levels – but as well as THC, sativas contain terpenes that interact with THC to produce even more stimulating effects, such as limonene and pinene.

 Ruderalis: Low in Cannabinoids, Some Fragrant Terpenes

 Ruderalis varieties often have higher levels of CBD and very little THC compared to their southerly sisters.
-But overall, they don’t have high levels of cannabinoids at all, and may not have a very pleasant taste!
-However, they contain relatively high levels of myrcene and caryophyllene, two fragrant, floral-smelling terpenes.
+But overall, they don’t have high levels of cannabinoids at all, and may not have an enjoyable taste!
+However, they contain relatively high levels of myrcene and caryophyllene, two aromatic, floral-smelling terpenes.

 Just One Last Thing…

 Within the industry, there is great confusion surrounding the names for sativa, indica and ruderalis.
 This probably won’t make much difference to most consumers, but it’s always good to stay up to date with the research.